-The Summer is such a great time for us as a family.
-We get to spend more time outdoors, playing in the park and generally enjoying the most of any sunshine that comes our way.
-However, there is one major stress of the Summer!
-The children have birthdays almost exactly a month apart!
+I love birthday parties, but I hadn’t realised the difficulty of having children with birthdays almost exactly a month apart!
 Before the children came home, I hadn’t realised how very stressful organising one birthday party was.
 Double it and talk about wanting to tear my hair out!
 After several months of going back and forth with different ideas (each costing so much more than the previous one!)
 I realised that I need to find a way to organise a stress free birthday party.
 Surely it couldn’t be that hard!

 Last year was definitely the toughest as it was the first time we were celebrating the children’s birthdays with them.
-We knew we wanted to make them as memorable as possible, but we were keen not to just throw money at the parties (both because of not setting bigger and better expectations each year, but also because two expensive days within a month wouldn’t have been financially viable).
+We knew we wanted to make them as memorable as possible, but we were keen not to just throw money at the parties.
 So in both cases, I decided to think back to my childhood and try and recreate those type of parties.
 I knew they would be different from their friends parties which were mostly soft play or entertainer ones, but at about £200 an hour for an entertainer, I figured I could use the money to do something ourselves.
 Both parties were different and both worked really well, so here are my tips for a (mostly) stress free birthday party.